 Romer adopts the (potentially confusing) notation that p_t^1 is the price set for period t by the half of the people who set prices at the end of period t-1 and p_t^2 is the period t price set by the other half of the economy who established their prices at the end of period t-2.
 The superscripts here are not exponents, so do not think of the p^2 term as a square.
-Once you get the notation down, the algebra on pages 318 and 319 should be pretty easy to understand.
+Once you get the notation down, the algebra on pages 317 and 318 should be pretty easy to understand.

-The law of iterated projections on page 318 warrants some discussion.
-What this law says is that your current (2019) expectation of the price that will prevail in the year 2021 cannot be different than your current (2019) expectation of the price that you will expect in 2020 to prevail in 2021.
-If you have rational expectations, then your expectation of the 2021 price will only change from 2019 to 2020 due to new information that becomes available in 2020.
-Since you do not, by definition, have that information now, you cannot anticipate how your expectation will change and E{2019} [E{2020} [P{2021}]] = E{2019} [P{2021}].
+The law of iterated projections at the bottom of page 317 warrants some discussion.
+What this law says is that your current (2009) expectation of the price that will prevail in the year 2011 cannot be different than your current (2009) expectation of the price that you will expect in 2010 to prevail in 2011.
+If you have rational expectations, then your expectation of the 2011 price will only change from 2009 to 2010 due to new information that becomes available in 2010.
+Since you do not, by definition, have that information now, you cannot anticipate how your expectation will change and E{2009} [E{2010} [P{2011}]] = E{2009} [P{2011}].

-The solution of the model is summarized by equations (7.27) and (7.28).
+The solution of the model is summarized by equations (6.84) and (6.85).
 The former shows that the price level in period t depends on the expectations of the period t money supply during the two periods in which the prices for the current period were set (t-2) and t-1.
 The latter shows that the deviation of output from its steady-state value (by normalization, this value is one, or zero in log terms) is due to two "money-surprise" terms.
 The first of these measures the change in the prediction about the current money supply based on information that arrived last period; the latter is the deviation of the current money supply from what was expected last period.

 Romer describes two key implications of these results.
-The first is that, in contrast to Lucas's model, countercyclical monetary policy has a positive role here.
+The first is that, in contrast to Lucas's model, there is a positive role for countercyclical monetary policy here.
 Shocks that are one period old still affect real output (through $E{t-1}m_t - E{t-2}m_t$).
 The central bank can observe these shocks and respond by changing the money supply in period t.
 This monetary-policy reaction is a change in $m_t - E{t-1}m_t$ that brings y_t back to its steady-state level (zero).